projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 `Ubuntu OS <https://ubuntu.com/>`_ 18.04.3 as the host device.
 Any later OS version should also work.
-During the installation, you will be prompted by some questions to confirm the changes to the packages, it's safe to respond 'y' to all of them.
+During the installation, you will be prompted by some questions to confirm the changes to the packages, it's safe to respond :kbd:`y` to all of them.

      .. code-block:: bash